Enjoy the First Three Chapters of BLOOD & WHISKEY

-“What the hell was that, Nick?”
-Mia demanded.
+Mia stared after him in disbelief, then whirled to face her brother.
+“What the hell was that, Nick?” she demanded.

 “Go clean up,” he said softly, nudging her toward the water closet.
 “I’ll get the band and the girls.
 Go on.
 And hey, sing ‘Somebody Loves Me.’
 Everyone loves that song.
 Especially Sal.”